pratik-chakravorty/Gatsby-Blog/src/pages/understanding_redux_thunk/index.md

 Now that you have an understanding of Redux Thunk improve this application even further use `React Router` and create a separate page use some other API's like Reddit's API and fetch some data and show it in a nice clean user interface.
 Maybe learn how you can cache these requests.
 As you can see we can easily expand this application to more complex territories if we desire.

-Thanks for reading this long article and I will be back with another one.su
+Thanks for reading this long article and I will be back with another one.